 Kitchener Brain Injury Lawyers

-We serve clients across Kitchener and the Waterloo Region, including those injured on Highway 7/8, the Conestoga Parkway, Fairway Road, King Street, Ottawa Street, and in residential areas, workplaces, and public spaces throughout the city.
+We represent clients across Kitchener and the Waterloo Region, including those injured on Highway 7/8, the Conestoga Parkway, Fairway Road, King Street, Ottawa Street, and in homes, workplaces, and public spaces.

 We assist clients who have suffered brain injuries from: